Setting up Tunnelblick

 To create a Tunnelblick VPN Configuration:

-When you double-click it, you will be asked if you want each configuration to be private or shared.
+When you install, you will be asked if you want each configuration to be private or shared.
 A private configuration may only be used when you are logged onto the computer.
 A shared configuration may be used by anyone who is logged into the computer.
 If the name you have given conflicts with the name of an existing installed configuration, you will be given the opportunity to change the name.

 That's it!
 You are done.
 The configuration(s) will be available immediately in Tunnelblick.